udibo/react-app/docs/getting-started.md

 - [routes/main.tsx](#routesmaintsx): A wrapper around the client side of the application.
 - [routes/index.tsx](#routesindextsx): The homepage for the application.
+- [react.d.ts](#reactdts): Type definitions for React to enable autocompletion and type checking.

 ### deno.jsonc